XDwan/HORSCAN/README.md

-# HORSCANv: Structure-Aware Global Alignment for High-Order Repeat (HOR)
+# HORSCAN: Structure-Aware Global Alignment for High-Order Repeat (HOR)

 **HORSCAN** is a structure-aware global alignment tool designed to analyze higher-order repeat (HOR) patterns in human centromeric regions.

-Instead of aligning raw bases, HORSCANv operates on **monomer labels** and **HOR annotations**.
+Instead of aligning raw bases, HORSCAN operates on **monomer labels** and **HOR annotations**.
 It extends classical affine-gap alignment (Gotoh) into a **state-aware hierarchical dynamic programming** framework with a dedicated **HOR-Jump mechanism**, allowing it to: